Install Modern Kubernetes Dashboard

 Prerequisites

-Make sure to meet for installing Modern Kubernetes Dashboard.
+Make sure to meet all the requirements for installing Modern Kubernetes Dashboard.

 1. Add Helm Repo